MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 ## Attestation

 "Attestation" is analogous to new account registration.
-Attestation occurs in two steps:

-1. Generate a collection of "attestation options" for the browser to pass to a FIDO2 authenticator
-2. Verify the authenticator's response

-Attestation uses the following exported methods from this package:
+Attestation support uses the following exported methods from this package:

 ```ts
 import {